nightmares

 Dreaming of Walking Through a Graveyard

-Dreaming of a Loved One in a Graveyard
+Dreaming of a Funeral in the Graveyard

 Dreaming of Digging a Grave